react-navigation/react-navigation.github.io/docs/stack-actions.md

 * [Pop](#pop) - Navigate back to previous routes
 * [PopToTop](#poptotop) - Navigate to the top route of the stack, dismissing all other routes

-### Reset
+### reset

-The `Reset` action wipes the whole navigation state and replaces it with the result of several actions.
+The `reset` action wipes the whole navigation state and replaces it with the result of several actions.

 * `index` - _number_ - required - Index of the active route on `routes` array in navigation `state`.
 * `actions` - _array_ - required - Array of Navigation Actions that will replace the navigation state.